My childhood best friend growing up was one of the most creative people I know.

 For her, too, it was second nature.
 Her life would not be complete if she didn’t have creative outlets that brought life to her and to others.

-Then there’s my friend who started a company making stationary with pictures that she photographs herself, along with adorable burlap banners for any occasion you can imagine.
-She, too, does this on top of her full time gig as a stay at home mama.
-Her free time is poured into her passion of capturing beauty in everyday things and artfully curating it into a product that allows people to pass it along to others in the form of words.
+Then there’s my friend who started a company making stationery with pictures that she photographs herself, along with adorable burlap banners for any occasion you can imagine.
+She, too, does this on top of her full-time gig as a stay-at-home mama.
+Her free time is poured into her passion for capturing beauty in everyday things and artfully curating it into a product that allows people to pass it along to others in the form of words.

 I have a system for just about everything and the thought of giving myself the space to not have a system, but to explore and consider something other than what is already safely placed right under my nose, immediately triggers anxiety, fear, and insecurity.

 Literally – if it weren’t for Pinterest, my wardrobe would scare people, my house would look like twenty-seven people (all with different styles) tried to decorate it, and my recipe box would either be empty or filled with nasty, inedible recipes that would cause anyone I fed in my home to make a B-line for the closest restaurant in town.